-CBSE Digital Education provides the best revision notes of the chapter current electricity class 12.
+Current Electricity Class 12 Notes: CBSE Digital Education provides the best revision notes for the chapter on current electricity class 12.
 Read the complete article and solve all-important questions related to current electricity class 12.

 What is current electricity?